Thoregon/thoregon.truCloud/doc/mediathek.md

 Mediathek
 =========

-application designer decides if mediathek is used or to which degree
+!! application designer decides if mediathek is 'used' or to which degree

 - mediathek used
     - other SAs listens on mediathek, does quality encodings and pinning
 - no mediathek (embedded)
     - api to request pinning/unpinning from SAs
+- pinning will always be initiated by invoking the Mediathek

 - private (encrypted)
 - public (not encrypted)